What are Lynx?

 Lynx also increase the supply of large carcasses – currently scarce in Scotland – recycling key nutrients and providing an important year-round food source for many other species.

-Lynx would make our landscapes feel wilder, attracting new visitors and boosting local economies.
+Lynx would make Scotland’s landscapes feel wilder, while also attracting visitors and boosting local economies.

 Although lynx are typically hard to see, this doesn’t seem to reduce their appeal – a bit like Nessie, who is estimated to generate over £41 million for Scotland annually.
 In the area around Germany’s Harz National Park, lynx attract between £7.5 and £12.5 million in tourist spending each year.